Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes

 Abstract:

-We consider the estimation of a dynamic distribution regression panel data model with heterogeneous coefficients across units.
-The objects of primary interest are specific functionals of these coefficients.
-These include predicted actual and stationary distributions of the outcome variable and quantile treatment effects.
+We introduce a dynamic distribution regression panel data model with heterogeneous coefficients across units.
+The objects of primary interest are functionals of these coefficients, including predicted one-step-ahead and stationary cross-sectional distributions of the outcome variable.
 Coefficients and their functionals are estimated via fixed effect methods.
-We investigate how these functionals vary in response to changes in initial conditions or covariate values.
-We also identify a uniformity issue related to the robustness of inference to the unknown degree of heterogeneity, and propose a cross-sectional bootstrap method for uniformly valid inference on function-valued objects.
-Employing PSID annual labor income data we illustrate some important empirical issues we can address.
-We first quantify the impact of a negative labor income shock on the distribution of future labor income.
-We also examine the impact on the distribution of labor income from increasing the education level of a chosen group of workers.
-Finally, we demonstrate the existence of heterogeneity in income mobility, and how this leads to substantial variation in individuals' incidences to be trapped in poverty.
-We also provide simulation evidence confirming that our procedures work well.
+We investigate how these functionals vary in response to counterfactual changes in initial conditions or covariate values.
+We also identify a uniformity problem related to the robustness of inference to the unknown degree of coefficient heterogeneity, and propose a cross-sectional bootstrap method for uniformly valid inference on function-valued objects.
+We showcase the utility of our approach through an empirical application to individual income dynamics.
+Employing the annual Panel Study of Income Dynamics data, we establish the presence of substantial coefficient heterogeneity.
+We then highlight some important empirical questions that our methodology can address.
+First, we quantify the impact of a negative labor income shock on the distribution of future labor income.

 New Economics Papers: this item is included in nep-ban and nep-ecm